 The content of this leaflet represents the views of the author only and is his/her sole responsibility; it can not be considered to reflect the views of the European Commission and/or the Consumers, Health, Agriculture and Food Executive Agency or any other body of the European Union.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.
-Co-funded by the Health Programme of the European Union

-This newletter is part of the project '717319/ EUR-HUMAN' which has received funding from the European Union's Health Programme (2014-2020)
+This newletter is part of the project '717319/ EUR-HUMAN' which has received funding from the European Union's Health Programme (2014 2020).